ibm-cloud-docs/databases-for-postgresql/security.md

 ## Data Resilience

-- Backups reside in the same cloud storage location as the database service itself, and so are also encrypted.
+- Backups are included in the service.
+Backups reside in the same cloud storage location as the database service itself, and so are also encrypted.
 - All IBM Cloud Databases are configured with replication, so the data exists with multiple copies and each copy resides on a different cluster and host.
 Where available, those clusters are also spread in different avalibility zones within the region where the service is deployed.

 ## GDPR